-We have audited the accompanying consolidated financial statements of CIRTEK HOLDINGS PHILIPPINES CORPORATION AND SUBSIDIARIES (the "Group"), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, and the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for each of the three years then ended December 31, 2023, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of CIRTEK HOLDINGS PHILIPPINES CORPORATION AND SUBSIDIARIES (the "Group"), which comprise the consolidated statements of financial position as of December 31, 2024 and 2023, and the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for each of the three years then ended December 31, 2024, and notes to the consolidated financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as of December 31, 2023 and 2022, and of its financial performance and its cash flows for each of the three years then ended December 31, 2023 in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as of December 31, 2024 and 2023, and of its financial performance and its cash flows for each of the three years then ended December 31, 2024 in accordance with Philippine Financial Reporting Standards (PFRSs).